 The TV modulation equipment injects the standard analog TV signals on the HFC access network for transport to the Wall Outlets in the customer homes.

-encodes analog signals using PAL (Phase Alternating Line) encoding system.
+Wyre encodes analog signals using PAL (Phase Alternating Line) encoding system.
 Using RF modulation techniques analog TV signals are made available on VHF and UHF carriers on the coax network.